madrilene/lenesaile.com/src/content/pages/en/index.md

 1. No image is too big, no code is too much - and the website runs error-free and extremely fast.
 2. I am independent of third parties, both from persons or external code: I react to problems and necessary updates myself.
-3. I create semantically structured websites with human-written, approachable contents that are highly discoverable without the need for additional effort.
+3. I create semantically structured websites with human-written, approachable contents that are highly discoverable without the need for additional SEO efforts.
 4. Truly, we can realize almost anything you can imagine!